 Locate and review a facility examination file to familiarize yourself with its contents; match the contents with the list in OLMC-510.
 Note which items are available to the public and which ones are protected by the Privacy Act.

+Obtain read/write access to ODD and RPS-OL, if necessary, by contacting the operator licensing assistant (OLA) for ODD access and RPSSupport@nrc.gov for RPS-OL access.
+Review desktop and user guides for the systems using links within each system (under the “help” button).

+Discuss the process to use ODD with a qualified examiner and obtain a demonstration of how to electronically sign necessary examination documents.
+Discuss the process for using RPS-OL with the OLA and obtain a demonstration of key functions.

+Request access to the regional digital docket files from the OLA and review a sample of docket files to familiarize yourself with their contents.

-DOCUMENTATION: OL Examiner Signature and Certification Card Item ISA-OLE-3
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item ISA-OLE-3

-(ISA-OLE-) (L) Operator Licensing Operating Tests
+(ISA-OLE-4) (L) Operator Licensing Operating Tests